igmarin/igmarin/README.md

 ### Hi there 👋
 - 🔭 I’m currently working at [Tiempo Development](https://www.tiempodev.com/ "Tiempo Development")

-- 🌱 learning Data Science & Product Management
+- 🌱 Learning Go, Data Science & Product Management
 - 👯 I’m looking to collaborate on cool projects (I know that it sounds cheesy)
-- 📫 How to reach me by email or DM either here or twitter
+- 📫 If you wanna contact me please do it by email or DM either here or in twitter

 ### More about me
 ![github stats](https://github-readme-stats.vercel.app/api?username=igmarin&show_icons=true)